-An excellent book, written by Dr Maxwell Maltz, first published in 1960 went on to sell in excess of 30 million copies before an update by Dan Kennedy, published in 2001 and a second by Matt Furey (president of the Psycho-cybernetics Foundation) published in 2015.
-Matthew Maltz outlined a way of thinking about the mind that he called Psycho-Cybernetics, which introduced what self-image is about and how we can control it.
+The Doctor wrote an excellent book, first published in 1960 which sold in excess of 30 million copies before an update by Dan Kennedy, published in 2001 and a second by Matt Furey (president of the Psycho-cybernetics Foundation) published in 2015.
+Matthew Maltz outlined a way of thinking about the mind that he called Psycho-Cybernetics, which introduced the concept of what self-image is about and how we can control it.

-Dr Maltz was a cosmetic surgeon and his ideas were based on his own observations of people both considering and having undergone cosmetic surgery.
+Dr Maltz was a cosmetic surgeon whose ideas were based on his observations of people both considering and having undergone cosmetic surgery.
 Over the years, his ideas have gained much support through modern science.

 What Self-Image Is About